Arunendu Das: Later years

 Arunendu always preferred referring to his songs as "Chhoy Taarer Gaan" (Songs for Six Strings), as the main inspiration behind writing them was to marry light Bengali songs with the strumming and picking of guitar strings to be in line with the popular songs of the 1960s and 1970s that were prevalent in the international market.
 In 2004, a CD of some of his songs Arundaar Gaan was released by Presto Studio at Kolkata.
 He appeared only in a live performance at Kolkata in 2013.

 A short documentary "Le Pocha" by Qaushiq Mukherjee which talks about Bengali alternative music refers to Arunendu as a pioneer of alternative music in Bengali.

-Arunendu died at the age of 81 on 3 February 2019 in Kolkata.
+Arunendu died at the age of 81 on 3 February 2019 in London.